Brannon-Alcantar/RPG-Dungeon-Crawler-Game/README.md

 In this game, I have a pre-determined list of scenarios that happen randomly as you traverse the dungeon.
 Depeneding on whether or not you say yes or no to the prompts different things happen.

-The game originally wasn't supposed to end until your character dies.
+The game originally was supposed to end when your character dies.
 However for the sake of time I actually had made it so that it ended at 5 scenarios max so that my professor didnt have to go through the same scenario constantly until they died.
-There are scenarios where your character is healed so it prolonged the game.
+Since its random, sometimes you would get the same scenario over and over again.
+There are also scenarios where your character is healed so it prolonged the game.

 I think if I were to make changes to this I would make it have some sort of ending like you reached the end of the dungeon and get a special reward.
 Also, I wanted to put any items the character recieved in an external file but I wasn't able to get that to work on time before that deadline.
 I think instead I would just put the items the character recieved in a stack or a linked-list of sorts and display the list that way.